pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/customer-managed-agents.md

 After registering the provider, this other information is required by the agent:

-- `organization_name`: your Pulumi organization name
+- `organization_name`: your Pulumi Organization name
 - `runner_pool_id`: the pool id the instance will connect to
 - `token_expiration` (optional): the expiration for the tokens requested by the agent
 - `oidc_token_file`: the location of the file where the OIDC token will be dumped